ronlu-o/EditKit/README.md

 ## Tools Included

-We focus on client-side utilities that streamline your video workflow.
+Utilities that streamline other content creators' video workflow.

-* **Subtitle Converters:** Convert, merge, sync, and clean subtitle files (SRT, VTT, LRCX).
+* **Subtitle Converters:** Convert, merge, sync, and clean subtitle files (SRT, VTT, LRCX, etc.).
 * **LUT Previewer:** Instantly test `.cube` LUT files on your images before applying them in your main editor.

-* **Blog:** Thoughts and guides on editing workflows and tool development.
+## Why I Built This

+I've been stylizing and batch producing subtitles ever since I started creating content.
+There weren't many free softwares that helped with my workflow, so I started writing Python scripts to handle subtitle conversions, timing adjustments, and format cleanups: mostly piecing code together with limited programming knowledge from self-teaching.

+These tools come from those scripts, dating all the way back to 2022.
+And now that I've got more technological knowledge, I believe it was the adequate time to publish them.

 ## Tech Stack